JenErgieReal

 JenErgieReal aims to develop a municipal energy transition based on renewable energies and to test it in practice.
 The results will be demonstrated as a real laboratory in the city of Jena.
 On the one hand, the entire urban area will be included, and on the other, energy technology measures will be implemented in parts of a neighborhood.

-The sub-project "Urban and Neighborhood Development", for which the City of Jena is responsible, aims to look at the societal and social aspects that can be relevant for the development of cities and neighborhoods in addition to the energy industry framework conditions.
-The energy transition should be democratic and gender-equitable and combine centralized and decentralized concepts.
+The "Urban and Neighborhood Development" sub-project, for which the City of Jena is responsible, aims to look at the societal and social aspects that can be relevant for the development of cities and neighborhoods in addition to the energy industry framework conditions. .
+The focus here is on the question of how the transformative process of the urban energy transition can be shaped in such a way that sustainable added value is created for the city and society.